upmc-enterprises/elasticsearch-operator/README.md

 ## Kubernetes

-The operator was built and tested on a 1.6.X Kubernetes cluster and is the only version supported currently.
-This is because it is utilizing [`StatefulSets`](https://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) as well as [`CronJobs`](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) which are not available in previous versions of Kubernetes.
+The operator was built and tested on a 1.7.X Kubernetes cluster and is the minimum version required due to the operators use of Custom Resource Definitions.

+_NOTE: If using on an older cluster, please make sure to use version [v0.0.7] (https://github.com/upmc-enterprises/elasticsearch-operator/releases/tag/v0.0.7) which still utilize third party resources.

 ## Cloud